paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-118-alzheimers-disease-and-related-dementias-research.md

 (5) **Annual report** — The Advisory Council shall provide to the Secretary of Health and Human Services, or the Secretary’s designee and Congress—

-  (A) an initial evaluation of all federally funded efforts in Alzheimer’s research, clinical care, and institutional-, home-, and community-based programs and their outcomes;
+  (A) annual evaluations of all federally funded efforts in Alzheimer’s research, risk reduction, public health, clinical care, and institutional-, home-, and community-based programs and their outcomes;

-  (B) initial recommendations for priority actions to expand, eliminate, coordinate, or condense programs based on the program’s performance, mission, and purpose;
+  (B) recommendations for priority actions to expand, eliminate, coordinate, or condense programs based on the program’s performance, mission, and purpose;

-  (C) initial recommendations to—
+  (C) recommendations to—

     (i) reduce the financial impact of Alzheimer’s on—